AbdullahProjects/AbdullahProjects/README.md

 # 💫 About Me:
 🚀 With over 3 years of experience in the coding field, I am a skilled Flutter Developer specializing in building mobile and web applications.
-Specialize in Flutter, Dart, Firebase, and REST API integration.
+Expert in Flutter, Dart, Firebase, and REST API integration.

 🕰 Previously, I worked in web development, utilizing HTML5, CSS3, JavaScript, and the Tailwind CSS framework.
 Additionally, I have experience in AI, Machine Learning, and Data Analytics, having worked with Python and its powerful libraries, including NumPy, Pandas, Seaborn, Scikit-Learn, and TensorFlow.